GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/models/attachments/any-attachment-payload.md

 #### Parameters

-  - payload: The payload to have the message attachment with.
+  - `payload`: The payload to have the message attachment with.

 ### `init(localFileURL:attachmentType:extraData:)`